Questions and answers on the SNB's balance sheet

 What are the liabilities on the SNB's balance sheet made up of?

-The liabilities on the SNB's balance sheet essentially consist of banknotes in circulation, sight deposits held at the SNB, liabilities from Swiss franc repo transactions, SNB debt certificates (SNB Bills) and the SNB's equity capital.
+The liabilities on the SNB's balance sheet essentially consist of banknotes in circulation, sight deposits held at the SNB, liabilities from Swiss franc repo transactions, SNB debt certificates (SNB Bills), foreign currency liabilities and the SNB's equity capital.
 The majority of the liabilities directly reflect the implementation of the SNB's monetary policy, i.e. providing liquidity to or absorbing liquidity from the money market.
 This is how the SNB influences the interest rate level.
-From 6 September 2011 to 15 January 2015, the provision of liquidity was primarily geared towards the enforcement of the minimum exchange rate.
-This was the purpose for which foreign currency was purchased against Swiss francs.
-The money market has thereby been provided with substantial liquidity, which is reflected on the liabilities side by a steep increase in sight deposits.
+Since 2009, the supply of liquidity to the money market has been dominated by foreign currency purchases, which the SNB uses to counter upward pressure on the Swiss franc.
+The money market has been provided with substantial liquidity through purchases of currency in exchange for Swiss francs, which is reflected on the liabilities side by a steep increase in sight deposits.
 By contrast, at the moment there are no liabilities from Swiss franc repo transactions and no SNB Bills outstanding.
 These are liquidity-absorbing instruments, for which there is currently no need from a monetary policy perspective.